 Digital nomad visa requirements for Iceland:

-Candidates need to prove that their income from remote working in Iceland will correspond to a 1 million ISK (6.514 Euros) per month.
+Candidates need to prove that their income from remote working in Iceland will correspond to 1 million ISK (6.514 Euros) per month.
 Evidence such as a contract with information on monthly salary or agreed payment is acceptable.

 Your health insurance for Iceland has to cover at least 2 million ISK (13.028 Euros).